Aggregate capacity of TCLs with cycling constraints: Abstract

 \section{Abstract}

-A flexible load can vary its power consumption to perform grid support services.
-This flexibility is naturally limited by the Quality of Service (QoS) requirements at the load.
-A widely examined class of flexible loads is Thermostatically Controlled Loads (TCLs), which include air conditioners, water heaters, and refrigerators.
-A TCL is designed to maintain a temperature within a preset band, and the actuation to achieve this is on/off.
-Temperature, cycling rate, and the energy bill are three main QoS metrics: exceeding the temperature limits, frequent cycling between on and off, and a high energy bill must be avoided.
+Thermostatically Controlled Loads (TCLs) such as air conditioners and water heaters typically maintain their temperature within a preset range using on/off actuation.
+These types of loads are inherently flexible: many different power consumption trajectories exist that can keep the temperature within range.
+Decades of research has shown that flexible loads can provide valuable grid services.

-How the temperature constraint affects the capacity of an ensemble of TCLs to provide grid support is a well studied problem.
-However, how the cycling constraint effects the capacity is often neglected.
-In this work we present a characterization of the capacity of a collection of TCLs that takes into account not only temperature, but also cycling and energy constraints.
-Our characterization of capacity is consistent with its most practical utility: a grid authority can use this characterization to plan a reference signal that the TCLs can track without violating any of their QoS constraints.
-Additionally, the proposed characterization is independent of the algorithm used to coordinate the TCLs (to provide grid support) and leads to a convex and feasible optimization problem for the grid authority's reference planning.
+Quantifying the power and energy capacities of a collection of TCLs is a well-studied problem.
+However, most works focus on temperature constraints.
+In this work, we present a characterization of the capacity of a collection of TCLs that considers not only temperature, but also cycling and energy constraints.
+The characterization leads to a set of convex constraints.
+A grid operator can use this characterization to compute a feasible power consumption trajectory for an ensemble of TCLs that comes closest to what the operator needs to maintain demand-supply balance.
+Unlike prior attempts at capacity characterizations incorporating cycling constraints, our results are independent of the algorithm used to coordinate the TCLs.